Eugleo/magic-racket/README.md

 1. Install Magic Racket.
 You can do that from the [VS Code extension marketplace](https://marketplace.visualstudio.com/items?itemName=evzen-wybitul.magic-racket), or from the [Open VSX Registry](https://open-vsx.org/extension/evzen-wybitul/magic-racket) if you're using VS Codium.
 2. Make sure you have `raco` on your path (see section Troubleshooting)
-3. Install the [racket-langserver](https://github.com/jeapostrophe/racket-langserver) by runnning the following command in the terminal:
+3. Install the [racket-langserver](https://github.com/jeapostrophe/racket-langserver) by running the following command in the terminal:

     ```bash
     raco pkg install racket-langserver